ActivityWatch/docs/src/watchers.rst

 Custom watchers
 ---------------

-For help on how to write your own watcher, see `writing-watchers`.
+For help on how to write your own watcher, see `examples/writing-watchers`.

 Have you written one yourself?
 Send us a PR to have it included!